-We should be able to compile a parser now.
-First, we need to specify the scanner and parser classes to create.
-These are entered from the ... buttons for scanner class and parser class.
+We are almost ready to compile a parser now, but first we need to specify the names of the scanner and parser classes that SmaCC will create.
+These names are entered using the ... buttons for scanner class and parser class.
 Enter CalculatorScanner and CalculatorParser respectively.
-Once the class names are entered, we are ready to compile the parser.
-Press Compile LR(1) or Compile LALR(1).
-This will create new Pharo classes for the CalculatorScanner and CalculatorParser and compile several methods in those classes.
-All methods that SmaCC compiles will go into a "generated" method protocol.
-You should not change those methods or add new methods to the "generated" method protocols since they are replaced or deleted each time you compile.
+Once the class names are entered, press Compile LR(1) or Compile LALR(1).
+This will create new Pharo classes for the CalculatorScanner and CalculatorParser, and compile several methods in those classes.
+All the methods that SmaCC compiles will go into a "generated" method protocol.
+You should not change those methods or add new methods to the "generated" method protocols, because these methods are replaced or deleted each time you compile.